sbal2911/ITCS-6190-Assignment-3/README.md

 **AWS Core Services**

 This repository demonstrates a concise, reproducible serverless data-processing pipeline on AWS: ingest CSV files into S3, automatically clean and filter them using Lambda, catalog the processed data with Glue so it can be queried using Athena, and present query results on a simple EC2-hosted web dashboard.
-Below each step, you will find a brief explanation of *what* the step accomplishes, a precise *approach* to complete it, and related screenshots.
+Below each step, you will find a brief explanation of *what* the step accomplishes, a precise *approach* to complete it, and related screenshots (wherever applicable) .

 Prerequisites
 - An AWS account with permissions to create S3, Lambda, IAM roles, Glue, Athena, and EC2 resources.